- Why is digital creativity important?

 Like everything else in the digital world – creativity has also integrated itself with technology.
 Digital creativity is about using digital tools and technologies to explore creative ideas and new ways of displaying ideas, research, or any work. 🎨

-The reliance on technology in a pandemic has shown us that creative digital skills are a need for thriving careers.
+The reliance on technology in the pandemic has shown us that creative digital skills are a need for thriving careers.
 They also determine a student's ability to actively participate in contributing to creation and innovation in society.

 In the UK there is already a creative digital skills shortage in a number of key creative industries.
 So while schools might be trying their best to impart digital literacy and creativity in students, there is still a gap.
 One which parents can also step-in and help close. ✊

 Moreover students already spend a couple of hours everyday (if not more) looking at screens.
-With a bit of initiative and planning, parents can ensure that students also develop creative digital skills while they are already online.
+With a bit of initiative and planning, parents can ensure that kids also develop creative digital skills while they are already online.

 🔥 Expert Tip : “There is a misconception that digital creativity is just about creating an end product like a website or a podcast,” says Chritsian Mba, head of media studies and English teacher at Kettering Buccleuch Academy.
 “Rather it’s about how you can communicate your ideas through it.”